torum/Image-viewer/README.md

 "-y on" or "--stayOnTop=on"
 "-y off" or "--stayOnTop=off"

 Help shows About dialog.
 "-h" or "--help"

 Useage:
-$ ImageViewer -i 2 -f on -o on -e off
+$ ImageViewer -i 2 -f on -o on -e off C:\Users\me\Pictures\Wallpapers\

 Tested on